Land Development Services Division

 - Liquefaction Hazards

 - Expansive Soils Hazards

 - Hydraulic Hazards - Non FEMA

-To research geologic hazards and other Land Use Information use County View.
+To research geologic hazards and other Land Use Information, use PWA GIS Viewer.

 To learn more about the Land Development Services Division, please visit our main website by clicking here Home.

 LDSF-01 Floodplain Application

 Floodplain Development Permit applications are required by the Land Development Services Division of the Public Works Agency for habitable and non-habitable structure construction in a FEMA designated 1% annual chance floodplain.

 The Grading Permit Application Package contains an application form, fee schedule, instructions, and a checklist for use in applying for a grading permit.